ormenesse/model-serving-framework/README.md

 - /baseUrl/all
 This method will return all of your models into one dict.

-Note that thiking kubernetes and nginx ingress, the environment variable 'baseUrl' is needed.
+Note that thinking kubernetes and nginx ingress, the environment variable 'baseUrl' is needed.

 If your model needs any variables, you should call de URL posting a JSON:
 ```